Morgan Dana Harrington Scholarship Recipients

 Ruhi found that smokers were more likely to value a future without cigarettes when envisioning future events with smoking-related illness symptoms, such as lung cancer.
-Her study was conducted under the mentorship of Warren Bickel, director of the Addiction Recovery Research Center (ARRC) at the Virginia Tech Carilion Research Instituteand professor of psychiatry and behavioral medicine at the school of medicine, and Jeff Stein, research assistant professor at ARRC.
+Her study was conducted under the mentorship of Warren Bickel, director of the Addiction Recovery Research Center (ARRC) at the Fralin Biomedical Research Institute at VTC and professor of psychiatry and behavioral medicine at the school of medicine, and Jeff Stein, research assistant professor at ARRC.

 What would Morgan think of all this?
 “She would be pleased that she made such a lasting contribution,” Daniel Harrington said.
 “Death doesn’t end one’s opportunity for creating good in the world.
 Gil and I are adamant about keeping Morgan’s legacy alive, and this scholarship is one way we’ve been able to do that.”